william64644/neural-network-library/README.md

 compare two vectors and return the total difference between them

-	bool is_largest(vector<double> vec, unsigned int indice) verifies if and indice corresponds to the largest value in a vector
+	bool is_largest(vector<double> vec, unsigned int indice) verifies if and indices correspond to the largest value in a vector